Thanks to the generous sponsorship of the Duke of Buccleuch, the Tony Lothian Prize has been renamed in memory of his late wife.

 2022 //Catherine Haig: An Unfinished Life – Lady Gwendolen Cecil (1860–1945)

-2021 //Sarah Harkness: Alexander Macmillan, Advocate for the Ignorant – The Life and Times of a Victorian Publisher (to be published by Macmillan)
+2021 //Sarah Harkness: Alexander Macmillan, Advocate for the Ignorant – The Life and Times of a Victorian Publisher (Macmillan)

 2020 // Kate Crehan: But Will it Get a Laugh?
 The Life of Doris Hare in Three Acts (published by the Society for Theatre Research)